Spousal Support Lawyers in North Carolina and South Carolina

 Once one spouse has been granted an award of alimony, they may receive one of several types, including:

-- Modifiable alimony: To account for the changing circumstances of life, modifiable alimony is spousal support that can be modified later on.
+- Modifiable Alimony: To account for the changing circumstances of life, modifiable alimony is spousal support that can be modified later.
 Life changes that warrant an alimony modification must be significant events, such as the loss of a job.

 In divorce mediation, we can help our clients arrive at an amount of spousal support that each of them can mutually agree upon.
 We will explain why support may be necessary, why you should feel good about receiving it, and why you should feel comfortable with paying it.